JustinHurley/InterviewPrep/Problems/105-ConstructBinaryTreeFromPreorderAndInorderTraversal.md

+---
+tags:
+- binary_tree
+- tree
+- recursion
+- divide_and_conquer
+- array
+---

 ### 105. Construct Binary Tree from Preorder and Inorder Traversal

 Link: [here](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/description/)

-#### Topics
-- Binary Tree
-- Tree
-- Recursion
-- Divide and Conquer
-- Array

 #### Problem
 Given two integer arrays `preorder` and `inorder` where `preorder` is the `preorder` traversal of a binary tree and `inorder` is the `inorder` traversal of the same tree, construct and return the binary tree.